w3f/uptime-probe/README.md

 # Uptime Probe

 This probe checks a set of websites and exposes the results as prometheus metrics.
-These metricsc are used on an alert that triggers if any of the configured sites can't be accessed by the probe.
+These metrics are used on an alert that triggers if any of the configured sites can't be accessed by the probe.

 ## Files